redacademy/ethereum-graphql/README.md

 ## Links

-Interested in teaching JavaSctip and Solidity with us at RED Academy? https://redacademy.com/careers/
+Interested in teaching JavaScript and Solidity with us at RED Academy? https://redacademy.com/careers/